Package 'CoSMoS'

 Description

-Provides density, distribution function, quantile function, and random value generation, for the generalized extreme value distribution.
+Provides density, distribution function, quantile function, random value generation, and raw moments of order r for the generalized extreme value distribution.

 Usage